Pat Butcher: 1986–2012

 Having reconciled with one grandchild, Pat severs her bond with another when she discovers Ian's stepson Steven Beale (Aaron Sidwell) is in hiding with his runaway half-sister, Lucy Beale (Melissa Suffield).
 Pat threatens to tell Ian the truth, and is hit by a car driven by Roxy Mitchell (Rita Simons) whilst trying to apprehend Steven.
 She spends time in hospital, where Steven attempts to smother her before she can tell Ian.
 His plan fails, and Lucy returns to Ian.

 Pat suffers a heart attack in January 2010 amidst increasing animosity with Janine.
 It is revealed that she has an underlying condition and needs a pacemaker, but refuses to have the operation.
 Janine persuades Pat to have the pacemaker fitted, and she makes a full recovery.

 Disgusted with the litter in Albert Square, Peggy and Pat both decide to run for the council.
 They are interviewed by journalist Harvey Freeman (Martin Jarvis), but eventually they both pull out of the election.
 Harvey secretly woos them both, causing various rows between the women when they find out.
 They both finally unite against Harvey and humiliate him in punishment.

 Pat and Peggy's friendship strengthens, so Pat is hurt when Peggy leaves Walford without saying goodbye, upset to lose her best friend.
 When Pat discovers that Janine stabbed herself in order to frame Stacey after making the discovery that she killed Peggy's late former husband Archie (Larry Lamb), she denounces Janine once more and goes to New Zealand to visit Simon.
-She returns in April to find that Bianca is in prison and that her adopted daughter Whitney Dean (Shona McGarty) is missing, although she is relieved when Whitney returns home shortly after.
+She returns in April to find that Bianca is in prison and that her adopted great-granddaughter Whitney Dean (Shona McGarty) is missing, although she is relieved when Whitney returns home shortly after.

 When Pat discovers that Ricky and Janine's maternal grandmother, Lydia Simmonds (Margaret Tyzack and Heather Chasen), is staying with Janine, she believes that Janine is only interested in Lydia's inheritance, and Janine jokingly admits this to Pat, although a close bond soon forms between Janine and Lydia.
 When Lydia dies in the night, Pat comforts Janine, but later turns on her, believing that she killed Lydia to get her money, despite the fact Janine had already seen the will and knew that Lydia was donating her money to charity.

 When the police take Janine in for questioning over Lydia's death, Janine believes it was Pat who phoned them, although it is later revealed that it was Whitney's half-brother Ryan Malloy (Neil McDermott) who made the call.
 Pat is still adamant that Janine murdered Lydia, which causes an emotional argument.
 When it is discovered that Lydia has changed her will and left her whole estate to Janine, Pat persuades Lydia's son Norman (George Layton) to contest the will.
 He initially agrees, but after Janine agrees to share the money with Ricky, Pat convinces Norman to change his mind.
 Although Norman likes Pat and wants to see her again, Pat is oblivious to this.